sonifiction/sonifiction-site/README.md

 ## Adding Content:

 To add new pages with markdown, add them to the gatsby node query, as well as the appropriate folder.
 Then pick a template which they will load based off, and update that route in the bottom of the gatsby-node file

+# Utilities

+## Dithering

+dither_images.py recursively traverses folders and creates dithered versions of the images it finds.
+These are stored in the same folder as the images in a folder called "dithers".

+### Installation & Depedencies

+depends on Pillow and hitherdither

+`pip install Pillow git+https://www.github.com/hbldh/hitherdither`

+### Usage:

+Dither all the images found in the subdirectories of content `python3 utils/dither_images.py --directory src/content/`

+Colorize the dithers as well based on the LTM categories: `python3 utils/dither_images.py --directory src/content/ --colorize`

+Run the script with more debug output: `python3 utils/dither_images.py --directory src/content/ --colorize --verbose`

+Remove all dithered files in the subdirectories of content: `python3 utils/dither_images.py --remove --directory content/`